A Mechanistic Analysis of Transformers for Dynamical Systems: Nonlinear Systems and Sparse Observations

-To understand why this occurs, we recall that from a delay-embedding perspective Takens’ theorem ensures that $2n+1 = 5$ delayed observations are sufficient to reconstruct an $n=2$ dimensional attractor from a generic scalar observable.
-In our setting, we do provide five delayed measurements of $u_{10}(t)$, so the temporal information supplied to the model is, in principle, sufficient.
-The difficulty therefore does not stem from a lack of sufficiently long temporal history.
 Takens’ theorem guarantees that such delay coordinates contain sufficient information to reconstruct the underlying attractor, but it does not guarantee that this information can be faithfully represented after parametric compression into a prescribed latent dimension.
-In the Transformer, this compression is enforced by the choice of the internal latent dimension, which constrains how the attention-induced state can represent the unfolded delay embedding.
+In the Transformer, this compression is enforced by the choice of the internal latent dimensionality, which constrains how the attention-induced state can represent the unfolded delay embedding.
 Thus, we argue that the limitation arises from the dimensionality of the Transformer's latent space.
-By restricting the inner dimension to two, we require the model to (i) integrate information across the five delayed tokens via attention, (ii) infer the nonlinear relationships among these delays, (iii) construct an appropriate correction term $\mathbf{z}$, and simultaneously (iv) represent the resulting unfolded geometry in only two latent coordinates.
-This places a strong constraint on the model as it must find the right delay embedding and compress it directly into a 2D representation.
+By restricting the latent dimension to $d_{\mathrm{lat}}=2$, we require the model to (i) integrate information across the five delayed tokens via attention, (ii) infer the nonlinear relationships among these delays, (iii) construct an appropriate attention contribution $\mathbf{z}_t$, and simultaneously (iv) represent the resulting unfolded geometry in only two latent coordinates.
+This places a strong constraint on the model, as it must find the right delay embedding and compress it directly into a two-dimensional representation.
 In practice, this appears to overconstrain the learning problem and prevents the Transformer from fully unfolding the underlying manifold.
-The key issue is that a two-dimensional latent space forces premature compression of the delay embedding.
-In contrast, a three-dimensional latent space provides sufficient room for the attention mechanism to first unfold the delay coordinates into a richer intermediate representation, after which the nonlinear MLP can project onto the intrinsic two-dimensional inertial manifold.
+To make this a bit more clear to the reader, an embedding ``unfolds'' the manifold when it avoids self-intersections: different states of the underlying dynamics must map to distinct points in latent space, rather than being folded on top of one another.
+The key issue is that setting $d_{\mathrm{lat}}=2$ forces premature compression of the delay embedding.
+In contrast, $d_{\mathrm{lat}}=3$ provides sufficient room for the attention mechanism to first unfold the delay coordinates into a richer intermediate representation, after which the nonlinear MLP can project onto the intrinsic two-dimensional inertial manifold.
 This separation of concerns (unfolding followed by projection) appears essential for successful state reconstruction.